For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 – i.e., catching is improving – gradually but slowly in this century.
 Does

 the 2023 data add anything new?
-Overall, 22.3 per
+Overall, 22.3

-previous low being 22.8 per cent in 2018.
+the previous low being 22.8 per cent in 2018.
 The most

 surprising thing to me is seeing Australia with the worst drop rate of any